Types of Tribal Crafts in Nagaland

 The Wanchos, Konyaks and Phom tribes are some of the finest wood carvers in India.
 The icons generally carved are mithun head, hornbill, human figure, elephant, tiger etc. The log-drums or xylophones are laboriously hollowed out of the trunk of a big tree and are masterpieces which best defines the Naga's skill in wood work.
-An interesting example of the woodwork can be seen in the Angami village which are the Kharus-the wooden gate.
+An interesting example of the woodwork can be seen in the Angami village which is the Kharus-the wooden gate.
 The wooden gates or Kharus are made from a single solid piece of wood.
 Each Kharu has motifs etched on it.

-are an ancient tradition.
+Endowed rich forests, the Nagas fully utilize their resources.
+The forests in Nagaland are rich in bamboo and cane and therefore it is obvious that bamboo and cane crafts are an ancient tradition.
 Naga baskets are meant to serve two purposes one for storage and the other for day-to-day use.
 Other than baskets the Nagas also make mats and shields with bamboos.
 Necklaces, armlets and leggings are made from cane.

-.
+Nagas are also adept in weaving.
 The conventional Naga shawl called angami naga is a black shawl with thick bold embroidered animal motifs.
-The animal motifs usually consist of figures of elephants, camels and regular motifs in bright green, red, yellow and white.
+The animal motifs usually consist of figures of elephants, camels and regular motifs in bright green, red, yellow and white colours.
 The dress materials are woven by the females on the traditional looms.
 The designs, colour and motifs depict tales of the Nagas.